Covid 19 coronavirus: US death toll hits 200,000

 The bleak milestone, by far the highest confirmed death toll from the virus in the world, was reported by Johns Hopkins, based on figures supplied by state health authorities.
 But the real toll is thought to be much higher, in part because many Covid-19 deaths were probably ascribed to other causes, especially early on, before widespread testing.

-The number of dead in the U.S. is equivalent to a 9/11 attack every day for 67 days.
+The number of dead in the US is equivalent to a 9/11 attack every day for 67 days.
 It is roughly equal to the population of Salt Lake City or Huntsville, Alabama.

 And it is still climbing.
-Deaths are running at close to 770 a day on average, and a widely cited model from the University of Washington predicts the U.S. toll will double to 400,000 by the end of the year as schools and colleges reopen and cold weather sets in.
+Deaths are running at close to 770 a day on average, and a widely cited model from the University of Washington predicts the US toll will double to 400,000 by the end of the year as schools and colleges reopen and cold weather sets in.

-A vaccine is unlikely to become widely available until 2021.
+A vaccine is unlikely to become widely available until next year.

 Read More